foodfight/showz/whats-cookin/episode_30.md

 * The [Opscode Community Summit #2](http://opscode-summit-2012.eventbrite.com/) is coming up on October 23 and 24.
 Please come out to Seattle to meet with your tribe and share ideas about making this community even better!

 * [DevOps Days NYC](http://devopsdays.org/events/2012-newyork/) have been announced for November 1st and 2nd.
-Registration opens on October 11 but you can send in your [talk proposals](http://devopsdays.org/events/2012-newyork/propose) or [become a sponsor now](http://devopsdays.org/events/2012-newyork/sponsor).
+Registration is now open and you can send in your [talk proposals](http://devopsdays.org/events/2012-newyork/propose) or [become a sponsor now](http://devopsdays.org/events/2012-newyork/sponsor).

-* Chef Hangout on Google+ - Would you be interested in joining a Google+ hangout with some fellow Chefs?
+* Would you be interested in joining a Google+ hangout with some fellow Chefs?
 We're thinking about setting up some regulary Chef hangouts, let us know ifthis is something you'd be interested by emailing me at nharvey@opscode.com

 ###  Special Offers